Associate professor of family studies and human services

 Program director, personal financial planning

 As a leader in financial therapy, Sonya Britt is conducting groundbreaking research in the field, which combines marriage and family therapy to help individuals, couples and families struggling both financially and emotionally.
-She also is the founding president of the Financial Therapy Association, an international association of practitioners and academicians.
+Britt, a Certified Financial Planner® certificant, also conducts research in financial literacy.

 Britt has made presentations and has been an invited speaker at conferences and workshops across the U.S. Along with the Financial Therapy Association, she is a member of the Financial Planning Association and the American Council on Consumer Interests.